Mukheem1603/Adblocker_chromeExtension_/README.md

  No worries!
 We won't let you fall into debt traps and save you from most of the annoying advertisements! 🙃

  This extension built on `JavaScript` blocks network requests from mentioned advertising sites 🚫
-### Follow the below steps right away to setup your chrome extension! 👇
+### Follow the steps given below right away to setup your chrome extension! 👇
 - [Download](https://github.com/Mukheem1603/Adblocker_chromeExtension_/archive/master.zip) ZIP file and extract it.
 - Open Chrome and type `chrome://extensions`
 - Click on `Load unpacked` and select the root folder which contains the extracted files.